Butterfly Pavilion

-Butterfly Pavilion is located in Westminster, Colorado.
+Butterfly Pavilion is a butterfly house located in Westminster, Colorado.
 It opened on July 15, 1995, and was the first stand-alone non-profit insect zoo in the United States.
 The 30000 ft2 facility is situated on 11 acre of land, and contains five main exhibit areas to teach visitors about butterflies and other invertebrates.
 The main exhibit is an indoor rain forest filled with 1,200 free-flying tropical butterflies.

 The Butterfly Pavilion is a non-profit facility with most of its funding coming from admission fees, corporate sponsorship, and the Scientific and Cultural Facilities District (SCFD) of Colorado.
 Because it imports non-native insect species, the Pavilion is regulated by the USDA.
 Butterfly Pavilion is an AZA accredited facility.